 However, this trademark application is the first indication we’ve had on the production car’s nameplate.

-We’re yet to see the production-ready BZ, but our exclusive images offer a good idea of how the finished car will look.
-It’ll be roughly the same size as the RAV4, but its wheelbase is almost certain to be longer to provide the most amount of space to house the battery pack under the floor.
+It’ll be roughly the same size as the RAV4, but its wheelbase is almost certain to be longer to provide the most amount of space to house the battery pack under the floor

 By the same token, as the BZ’s packaging isn’t limited by a combustion engine, its front and rear overhangs should be shorter than the RAV4’s, which should provide more space inside.